-But, if you have adopted your guinea pigs from two different locations, or, you are introducing a new guinea pig to your solo guinea pig or existing guinea pig herd, you will need to follow the below bonding process.
-Following these steps will give your guinea pigs the best chance at forming a successful bond!
+However, if you have adopted your guinea pigs from two different locations, or you're introducing a new guinea pig to your solo guinea pig or existing guinea pig herd, you will need to carefully follow the below bonding process.
+Taking these steps will give your guinea pigs the best chance at forming a successful bond.

 Quarantining a guinea pig simply means preventing physical contact between your piggies for the first two weeks.
 This is to ensure that any underlying health issues that they may be carrying - such as parasites - do not pass to your solo piggy or existing herd.

 Note: this quarantine phase should be skipped in the case of a bereaved guinea pig that is emotionally struggling with loss.
 Signs of grief in guinea pigs include poor appetite and lack of exercise.
 Finding a friend for your lonely guinea pig is crucial in this scenario and should not be delayed!

 To quarantine guinea pigs, you will need two separate cage setups.
 Here at Kavee, we have a range of C&C cages that are designed with dividers to quarantine guinea pigs.
 C&C cages can be set up within minutes and allow piggy parents to reuse the grids once the quarantine period is over!

 To prevent the spread of possible parasites, here are a couple things to keep in mind when your guinea pigs are in quarantine:

 - Always wash your hands after handling your new guinea pigs (a change of clothes is also advised).

 - Do not share used or unwashed fleece bedding, accessories, or toys between the two cages.

 Step 2: Put the cages in the same room